alemar11/ios-watchos-tvos-macos-resources/README.md

 * [MCMHeaderAnimated](https://github.com/mathcarignani/MCMHeaderAnimated) - Animation between list and detail views.
 * [RHPreviewCell](https://github.com/robertherdzik/RHPreviewCell) - Use long press on cell to trigger action I envied so much Spotify iOS app this great playlist preview cell, I decided to create my own ones.
 Now you can give your users ability to quick check "what content is hidden under your UITableViewCell".
 Great think is that this Library not requires 3D Touch support from user device.
 * [SBGestureTableView](https://github.com/Stickbuilt/SBGestureTableView) - Swift UITableView subclass that supports swiping rows ala Mailbox and long press to move rows.
+* [TableFlip)](https://github.com/mergesort/TableFlip) - A simpler way to do cool UITableView animations.
 * [WobbleView](https://github.com/inFullMobile/WobbleView) -  Wobble effect.
 * [VPAccordionAnimation](https://github.com/varunpm1/VPAccordionAnimation) - Accordion Animation for UITableView cell expansion and collapsing.